 The examples I have shared may seem very simple and arbitrary to an able-bodied person.
 But to someone who struggles to walk because of a temporary injury or a chronic condition, these can be a constant source of stress and concern as they go through their day.
 These examples may also pertain to some able-bodied individuals who have their hands full helping young children, helping people in wheelchairs and delivering food and supplies to stores, among so many others.
 It is understandable that the architect or designer cannot design a building to perfectly fit every single person, as different as we all are.
 But it’s important that we remember to try to give everyone the most positive experience in the buildings and spaces that we design and help everyone enjoy them safely and equally.

 About the Author

-Christina O’Brien is an AIA Certified, Project Architect at Market Square Architects.
+Christina O’Brien is both an AIA Certified and Certified Passive House Consultant (CPHC) working as a Project Architect at Market Square Architects.

 Favorite Quote: “Do one thing every day that scares you.” – Eleanor Roosevelt

 This 40,000sf facility will serve Haigh-Farr’s corporate headquarters and also as a primary testing facility for their products.